 How do I know when it's time to come in for a checkup?

-Although everyone has different requirements, most of our patients return every 3 to 6 months for a routine checkup.
+Although everyone has different requirements, most of our patients return every three to six months for a routine checkup.
 This timeframe varies depending on your particular oral health and needs.
 Our computer system will generate a postcard reminder which will be mailed to you approximately one month prior to your due date.
-Due to the nature of computers, postal delivery systems and of course, human beings, it's a good idea to flag your calendar to contact us when you will be due.
+Due to the nature of computers, postal delivery systems, and (of course) human beings, it's a good idea to flag your calendar to contact us when you will be due.

-What about my children, at what age do they first see a dentist?
+What about my children?
+At what age do they need to see a dentist?

 Trauma at a young age can carry over to adulthood (as you may well know).
-If you wish to have your child seen prior to age 3, we may refer you to a pediatric dentist.
-Just a preventive reminder, never let your child fall asleep with a bottle in his/her mouth containing milk or juice…only water.
+If you wish to have your child seen prior to age three, we may refer you to a pediatric dentist.
+Just a preventive reminder: never let your child fall asleep with a bottle in his/her mouth containing milk or juice…only water.

 My breath needs help and I brush everyday.
 Is it just me or is there something you can do to help?

 It could, indeed, be your own imagination.
-This makes up about 10% of those who feel their breath needs help.
-However, if you are in the other 90%, there are various things we would suggest.
-First, there could be a health condition that contributes.
+This category makes up about 10% of those who feel their breath needs help.
+However, if you are in the other 90%, there are various things we suggest.
+First, there could be a health condition that contributes to your bad breath.
 If you have not had a recent physical with your physician of choice, we highly recommend it.

 Next, we need to consider your tongue.
-It harbors 85% of the bacteria in your mouth, and if not cleaned regularly, volatile sulfur compounds (VSCs) can proliferate and create an odor you are uncomfortable with.
+It harbors 85% of the bacteria in your mouth.
+If not cleaned regularly, volatile sulfur compounds (VSCs) can proliferate and create an odor you are uncomfortable with.